hoc-labs/rdb-flexbox-living-social-life/README-home.md

 We need to break down the larger container into two columns.
 We don't want to add the flex to the container class because its being used in the header as well.
 We want it to remain generic for the purpose of setting the width/centering the content across the sections.

-Looking at the `container-nav` container class in the header, it is already serving the purpose of controlling the layout of its child elements with flex.
-But we should rename it, so that it can be used in both places.
-Let's rename it `container-flex`.
+Looking at the `container-flex` container class in the header, it is already serving the purpose of controlling the layout of its child elements with flex.
+We can use it in both places.

 Now, the main content area and the aside are horizontal.